 Trust-level performance metrics include the broad, trust-wide objectives that drive SmartCentres' overall financial and operating performance.
-Many of these metrics are similar to the prior year's targets and include FFO, liquidity, leasing, occupancy levels, new development initiatives that consist of new non-retail developments and new intensification projects and staff turnover.
+Many of these metrics are similar to the prior year's targets and include FFO, leasing, occupancy levels and staff turnover.
 The weighting of the metrics may be revised annually to reflect shifting priorities.

 For each of the trust-level performance metrics, where appropriate, SmartCentres establishes a "base" level of achievement, a "target" level of achievement and a "maximum" level of achievement.
 When established, it is expected by SmartCentres that the "base" levels of achievement for each performance metric are attainable with reasonable diligence while attainment of the "target" and "maximum" levels of achievement would result from strong and superior performance, respectively.
 As a guideline, achievement of "base" levels would earn 50% of the particular metric, achievement of "target" levels would earn 100% of the particular metric and achievement of "maximum" levels would earn up to 150% of a particular metric.
 If "base" levels are not achieved, a 0% payout would result with respect to the applicable performance metric.
-The Corporate Governance and Compensation Committee has discretion when the results fall between the "base" and "target" levels and the "target" and "maximum" levels to determine the achievement level.
+The Corporate Governance and Compensation Committee uses informed judgement when the results fall between the "base" and "target" levels and the "target" and "maximum" levels to determine the achievement level.

-For the fiscal year ended December 31, 2021, the trust-level performance metrics included the following items, respective weighting and results achieved by SmartCentres:
+For the fiscal year ended December 31, 2022, the trust-level performance metrics included the following items, respective weighting and results achieved by SmartCentres:

-Target S D Marrier W-:-b4 Specific Performance Measurement for Fiscal 2021 Specific Performance Achievement in Fiscal 2021 Performance Description Specific Performance Measures Weight (Base - Target - Maximum) Actual Performance Weighting Achieved Meet or exceed annual FFO per Unit budget, before transactional FFO (FFO per Unit with adjustments) 17% \$2.00 - \$2.15 - \$2.30 per Unit \$2.21(1) 20.40% Financial Results Initiatives to maximize ACFO and liquidity within the COVID-19 pandemic 8% 8 - 12 - 16 initiatives 12 8.00% Total 25% 28.40%

-Target Performance Specific Deufermone Messures Waight Specific Performance Measurement for Fiscal 2021 Specific Perfo Achievement in Description Description Specific Performance Measures Weight (Base - Target - Maximum) Actual Performance Weighting Achieved Leasing/ Occupancy Lease-up of new and vacant space (square feet) 15% 750,000 - 1,250,000 - 1,750,000 1,428,000 17.67% Maintain occupancy level, as measured at end of each quarter 10% 97.0% - 97.3% - 97.7% 97.4% (average) 11.56% Total 25% 29.23% New Development Project Approvals Initiate new non-retail developments independently or with joint venture relationships (2) 12% 6 - 10 - 15 projects 10 projects 12.00% Total 12% 12.00% New Development Intensification Prepare and submit complete municipal rezoning applications, site plan applications and approvals, sales launches, and construction starts 28% 25 - 35 - 54 submissions 29 submissions 19.60% Total 28% 19.60% ESG Initiatives Meet ESG Targets, as directed by the Board 6% 75% - 90% - 100% 86.5% 5.30% and Talent Management Maintain/reduce staff attrition 4% 13.5% - 11% - 8.5% >13.5% 0.00% Total 10% 5.30% AGGREGATE TOTAL 100% 94.53%
+Target Performance G. C. D. C XX7.1.1.4 Specific Performance Measurement for Fiscal 2022 Specific Performance Achievement in Fiscal 2022 Description Specific Performance Measures Weight (Base - Target - Maximum) Actual Performance Weighting Achieved Financial Results Meet or exceed annual FFO per Unit budget, before transactional FFO and Total Return Swap (FFO per Unit with adjustments) 40% \$2.00 - \$2.08 - \$2.20 per Unit \$2.10 (1) 43.33% Total 40% 43.33% Leasing/ Occupancy Lease-up of new and vacant space (square feet) 10% 750,000 - 1,250,000 - 1,750,000 1,382,438 11.32% Maintain occupancy level, as measured at end of each quarter 10% 97.0% - 97.6% - 98.0% 97.7% (average) 11.25% Total 20% 22.57% New Mixed-Use Permissions Add mixed-use (non-retail) permissions to land use 15% 13 - 15 - 18 projects 13 projects 7.50% Total 15% 7.50% Construction Commencement Commencement of physical work on site 10% 3-5-7 sites 4 sites 7.50% Total 10% 7.50% ESG Initiatives Meet ESG Targets, as directed by the Board 10% 60% - 80% - 100% 90% 12.5% Total 10% 12.5% Talent Maintain/reduce staff attrition 5% 20.0% - 17.5% - 15.0% 19.91% 2.59% Management Total 5% 2.59% Additional Metrics (2) Additional metrics impacting the success of SmartCentres as approved by the Corporate Governance and Compensation Committee 10% 50.0% - 100.0% 79.6% 7.96% Total 10% 7.96% Aggregate Total 110% 103.95% AGGREGATE TOTAL (3) 100% 94.5%

 - (1) Represents a non-GAAP measure or ratio.
-For additional information, see "Compensation Discussion and Analysis Non-GAAP Financial Measures". - (2) Different types of new non-retail developments include self-storage, retirement, apartments, condos, homes, hotel, office and industrial building, each of which have different weightings to arrive at the Trust-level target.
+For additional information, see "Compensation Discussion and Analysis Non-GAAP Financial Measures". - (2) Additional Metrics include, among others, maintenance of SmartCentres' credit rating, initiatives to maximize liquidity, unit price performance relative to peers and effective operation of business during the COVID-19 pandemic. - (3) Aggregate total is prorated back to 100%.

-Despite the impact of the COVID-19 pandemic, SmartCentres' management delivered another year of good results as evidenced by the 94.53% overall achievement of the target trust-level performance metrics and sub-metrics.
+Despite the ongoing impact of the COVID-19 pandemic throughout 2022, SmartCentres' management delivered another year of good results as evidenced by the 94.5% overall achievement of the target trust-level performance metrics and sub-metrics.